winkyt/Data-Interaction-II-Making-Charts/README.md

 **Word Cloud:**
 Word cloud is a visual representation of text data.
 It is also known as tag cloud or weighted list.
 This technique depicts keyword metadata on website or to visualize free from text.

+Feature of work cloud:
+* Size: Large size represent a more important content and is more attractive to audience.
+Content properties, such as number of characters, position and neighboring tag, influence the effect.
+* Scanning: Audience tend to scan the chart than read through all materials.
+* Centering
+* Position
+* Exploration